Information about Ultrasound/Sonography

 Sonography Programs Available at the Institute of Ultrasound Diagnostics

 The Institute of Ultrasound Diagnostics’ flagship program is a One-Year comprehensive training program in diagnostic medical sonography.
 For 90% or more of those interested in pursuing a career in ultrasound, our One-Year program is most relevant and complete program to fulfilling that goal.

-However, in very specific cases, IUD offers Continuing Medical Education (CME) and short-term Cross-Training courses intended for those with a 2 year allied healthcare background who are currently employed in the medical field and are being cross-trained into sonography.
-These courses range from 1 week to 3 months.
+However, in very specific cases, IUD offers a Complete Cross-Training course intended for those with a 2 year allied healthcare background who are currently employed in the medical field and are being cross-trained into sonography.

 Our One-Year program is an advanced, accelerated continuous 12-month program in general diagnostic medical sonography.
 It includes abdomen and OB/GYN applications as well as the Sonography Physics and Instrumentation.
 The One-Year program is also CAAHEP accredited.